awsdocs/aws-ruby-developer-guide/doc_source/s3-example-set-bucket-permission.rst

 Upload an Object to a Bucket
 ============================

-Call the :ruby-sdk-api:`put_object <Aws/S3/Client.html#put_object-instance_method>` method, specifying the names of the bucket and object as well as the object's content.
+Call the :ruby-sdk-api:`put_object <Aws/S3/Client.html#put_object-instance_method>` method, specifying
+the names of the bucket and object and the object's content.
 This code declares a variable representing the object.

 .. literalinclude:: ./example_code/s3/s3-ruby-example-access-permissions.rb